Our Story · D3X · Why Vitamin D, Why Now

 hiding in plain sight

 Most Americans don't have enough Vitamin D.1 Almost none of them know it.
-The fix isn't more products.
-It's products people actually take.*
+It rarely gets tested for, and the supplement aisle treats it as an afterthought.

 Five reasons